Nasimuddin Siddiqui

 Nasimuddin Siddiqui (born 4 June 1959) is an Uttar Pradesh politician and a member of Indian National Congress, formerly a prominent member of Bahujan Samaj Party.
 He was expelled by BSP chief Mayawati on 10 May 2017.
-He became a MLA in Uttar Pradesh Legislative Assembly in 1991.
+He became an MLA in Uttar Pradesh Legislative Assembly in 1991.
 Later he was made a cabinet minister in Mayawati government.

-He joined Indian National Congress on 22 February at congress office, New Delhi with more than 35000 of his supporters and With Several Mp's And MLA's of Uttar Pradesh.
+He joined Indian National Congress on 22 February at the Congress office, in New Delhi with more than 35,000 of his supporters and several MPs and MLAs of Uttar Pradesh.